sketchplugins/plugin-directory/README.md

 - [Dockpreview](http://github.com/fnky/sketch-dockpreview) by Christian Petersen: Preview your current artboard in the Dock.
 - [Drake](https://github.com/okcoker/Drake-Sketch-Plugin) by Sean Coker: Sketch app plugin for generating dummy Drake content such as photos and lyrics.
 - [draw-and-render-sketch-plugin](https://github.com/nichenqin/draw-and-render-sketch-plugin) by nichenqin:
+- [Duplicate Symbol](http://uiuxartist.com) by Mike Mariano: Creates a new symbol from an existing one, without needing to go to Symbols page.
 - [Duplicate to new artboard](https://github.com/delighted/sketch-duplicate-to-new-artboard) by Mike Gowen: Sketch plugin to duplicate the current selection(s) to new artboard(s).
 - [Duplicator](https://github.com/turbobabr/Duplicator) by Andrey Shakhmin:
 - [Dynamic Button Symbol](https://github.com/herrkris/sketch-dynamic-button-symbol) by Kristof Dreier: